ashleyd480/noob-algorithm-code-practice/my-leetcode/844-backspace-string-compare.md

             if (s.charAt(i) == '#') {

                 sbIndex = i - countDeletedLetter;

-                // the first time i is correct 2 - 1--> i - 0 --> i - countPound*2
-                // the second i is larger by 2 vs the sbindex (because we saw #) 2--> i-
-                // countPound*2
-                // and if we had 3 - i would be larger by 4 3--> i -4--> i- countPound*2
                 newStringBuildS.deleteCharAt(sbIndex); // delete the backspace
                 countDeletedLetter++; // after we see the pound sign increment at the end